 Walker Friendly Events

-Our mission is to promote running, walking, and general fitness in group settings.
+Our mission is to promote running and fitness to runners of all ages and abilities in the community through fellowship, education, and formal & informal running events.
 Walkers are encouraged to participate in all races.

 Children Under 12 (runners OR walkers)

 For their safety, children under 12 are strongly discouraged from lining up with the elite runners at the start line.

 To provide the safest races of the highest integrity, the Lakeland Runners Club offers race number transfers.